sergei-mironov/litrepl/README.md

 Install
 -------

-The distribution includes a Python package and a vim plugin, one need to install both in order to run the setup.
-The Vim plugin relies on the `litrepl` and some thirdparty UNIX tools to be available in the system `PATH`.
-Both Python and Vim packages reside in this repository so we advise to git-clone it by all the package managers involved.
+The distribution includes a Python package and a Vim plugin, we need to install both to run the setup.
+We advise to git-clone the current repository by all the package managers involved.
+The Vim plugin relies on the similarly named `litrepl` script and on some third-party UNIX tools available via the system `PATH`.
+Below are the instructions for some packaging systems.

 ### Pip and Plug